MikeMihailov/OctoPrint-FilamentNFC/README.md

 11. Hotbed minimum temperature
 12. Hotbed maximum temperature

-In common mode plugin try to scan tag every 3 seconds (You can change this interval in settings).
+In common mode plugin tries to scan tag every 3 seconds (You can change this interval in settings).
 When tag is found, plugin will read data from tag.
 After that you can see filament data on the siderbar and in settings.
-Data will be frozen for next reading.
+Data will be frozen until next reading.
 ![Side bar](/Screenshot/FirstScreen.png)
 Plugin support Mifare Classic 1K and Mifare Ultralight tags.
-You can write filament data into nfc tag in settigs:
+You can write filament data into nfc tag in settings:
 ![Settings](/Screenshot/SettingsScreen.png)

 ## Mounting

-If spool holder locate on the printer side (like Ultimaker), you can drill holes and mount RC522 on it.
-There is drill layout for RC522 in "drillLayout" directory.
+If spool holder is located on the printer side (like Ultimaker), you can drill holes and mount RC522 on it.
+There is a drill layout for RC522 in "drillLayout" directory.
 Just print picture and use drill Ø3 mm.
-Use column to setup gap between RC522 and spool.
+Use the column to setup gap between RC522 and spool.

 ## Wiring